Concrete Foundations for Metal Buildings — Slabs, Footings, Grade Beams & Anchor Bolts

 Before You Pour

-• Soil report or bearing confirmation available.
+• Soil report or bearing confirmation.

-• Stamped foundation drawings match building drawings.
+• Stamped drawings match building drawings.

 • Anchor-bolt plan reviewed with concrete sub + erector.

-• Joint layout set; finish elevations confirmed.
+• Joint layout and elevations confirmed.

 During Placement

-• Inspector sign-offs recorded (forms, steel, anchors).
+• Inspector sign-offs recorded.

-• Anchors braced, templates tight, threads protected.
+• Anchors braced and threads protected.

-• Vapor barrier intact; seams taped; penetrations sealed.
+• Vapor barrier intact; seams taped.

-• Saw-cut timing per spec; edges clean and straight.
+• Saw-cut timing per spec; edges clean.

 After Cure

-• Verify anchor projection/locations; record as-builts.
+• Verify anchor locations; record as-builts.

-• Repair spalls before steel arrives; maintain grout space.
+• Repair spalls before steel arrives.

-• Confirm slab flatness (F-numbers) where doors/equipment require.
+• Confirm slab flatness (F-numbers).

 Common Mistakes

-• Pouring before receiving the final anchor-bolt plan.
+• Pouring before final anchor plan.

-• Punctured or muddy vapor barrier under the slab.
+• Punctured or muddy vapor barrier.

-• No isolation joints at grade beams/footings.
+• No isolation joints at grade beams.

 5) Important